-A unique and unusual therapy for a myriad of different issues is sensory deprivation or restricted environmental stimulation therapy.
-In this type of therapy a person is placed in a sensory deprivation tank which is an isolated, completely dark and soundproof room that is filled with a foot of saltwater.
+Unique and unusual therapy for a myriad of different issues is sensory deprivation or restricted environmental stimulation therapy.
+In this type of therapy, a person is placed in a sensory deprivation tank which is an isolated, completely dark, and soundproof room that is filled with a foot of saltwater.
 The concept behind sensory deprivation is to remove any kind of stimuli from a person’s environment so that they can more easily get in touch with their inner consciousness.

-Sensory deprivation has been proven to have many benefits including muscle relaxation, better sleep, less pain and a decrease in depression and anxiety.
+Sensory deprivation has been proven to have many benefits including muscle relaxation, better sleep, less pain, and a decrease in depression and anxiety.
 Because you are cut off from all outside stimulation in a sensory deprivation tank, your brain enters a deeply relaxed state.
-It help ease stress and in some cases lead to more creativity or hallucinations while inside the tank.
+It helps ease stress and in some cases lead to more creativity or hallucinations while inside the tank.

 Sensory deprivation is not meant to cure any specific problem but it may be a useful supplement to any regular therapy that you are receiving.
 If you are interested in the health benefits of sensory deprivation you can find a local spa or facility that offers float tank sessions for relaxation.